-Blake, who has been chief executive of the NUS for three years, will take up his new role at the community interest company that trains people to help those around them manage their mental health on 3 October.
+Blake, who has been chief executive of the NUS for three years, will on 3 October take up his new role at the community interest company that trains people to help those around them manage their mental health.

 He said he would leave this month and have a holiday before starting his new role.